-Seasoned Mac users are likely familiar with iCloud Drive, Apple’s cloud-based file storage feature that enables storing documents, spreadsheets, presentations, photos, audio recordings, videos, and other files.
-Users less familiar with Macs, iCloud, and Apple IDs might enjoy learning that iCloud also permits sharing and moving such files among multiple devices, including iPads, iPhones, and Macs.
-Users only need to log in to iCloud on a corresponding device and enable iCloud Drive.
+Seasoned Mac users are likely familiar with iCloud Drive, Apple’s cloud-based file storage feature that enables storing documents, spreadsheets, presentations, photos, audio recordings, videos and other files.
+Users less familiar with Macs, iCloud and Apple IDs might enjoy learning that iCloud also permits file sharing and moving files among multiple devices, including iPads, iPhones and Macs.
+Users only need to log in using their Apple ID on a corresponding device and enable iCloud Drive.

-Here’s a quick walk-through for those new to Macs or unfamiliar with iCloud.
+Here’s a quick walk-through for those new to Macs or unfamiliar with iCloud Drive.

 iCloud requires an Apple ID

-Before you can log in to and leverage an iCloud account to store files in the cloud and migrate files between Macs, you need an Apple ID, a personal account created with Apple that enables integrated operation of Apple’s App Store, iTunes Store, iCloud, iMessage, FaceTime, and more on a Mac, as well as iPhones and iPads.
+Before you can log in to and use iCloud Drive to store files in the cloud and move files between Macs, you need an Apple ID, a unique account created with Apple that enables integrated operation of Apple’s App Store, iTunes Store, iCloud, iMessage, FaceTime and more on a Mac, as well as iPhones and iPads.
 Apple IDs are free.

 One quick recommendation: Once you create an Apple ID, be sure to implement two-factor authentication to help keep the account secure.